Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

     print(cProfile.run(‘your_function(input)’))

 # Whole sections

 ## Encoding JSON with Python

-Python comes pre-equipped with a JSON encoder and decoder to make it very simple to play nice with JSON in your applications
+Python comes pre-equipped wi
+th a JSON encoder and decoder to make it very simple to play nice with JSON in your applications

 The simplest way to encode JSON is with a dictionary.
 This basic dictionary holds random values of various datatypes.